dgaydukov/cert-aws/sa/files/sa.md

     * apache flink - use java/scala to process & analyze data
 AntiPattern:
 * Small scale consistent throughput (Kinesis Data Streams is designe and optimized for large data throughput)
-* Long-term data storage and analytics (By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 168 hours (7 days), if you need longer you should considered RDS/DynamoDb/S3/Glacier)
+* Long-term data storage and analytics.
+By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 168 hours (7 days), if you need longer you should considered RDS/DynamoDb/S3/Glacier
 Auto-scaling:
 * app auto scaling - CloudWatch alarm + App Auto Scaling + api gateway + lambda (that actually change number of shards) - you have to use CloudFormation template to set it up (you can set it up manually for testing)
 * [kinesis auto scaling utility](https://github.com/awslabs/amazon-kinesis-scaling-utils) - you can deploy it as beanstalk (or java server) and it will monitor CloudWatch to dynamically scale out/in your shards